MissAllSunday/summernoteDrafts/README.md

 ### Setup

-requires [store.js](https://github.com/marcuswestin/store.js/) version 2.0 or higher  to store drafts.
+requires [store.js](https://github.com/marcuswestin/store.js/) version 2.0 or higher to save/get drafts.
+See the demo code to get a CDN url for it.

-Append both sDraftsLoad and sDraftsSave buttons to your summernote toolbar:
+Include lib/summernoteDrafts.js and append both sDraftsLoad and sDraftsSave buttons to your summernote toolbar:

 ```javascript
 $('.summernote').summernote({